JuliaHealth/BioMedQuery.jl/README.md

 `db = save_efetch(efetch_dict, db_path)`

-#UML
+#UMLS
-Ununified Markdown Langauge.
-API details https://documentation.uts.nlm.nih.gov/rest/home.html
+Search Unified Medical Language System.
+For more details on the REST API see https://documentation.uts.nlm.nih.gov/rest/home.html

 ####Import
 `using NLM.umls`

-#### Search
+#### Search by term

 Search UMLS using the Rest API.
 The user needs approved credentials and a query dictionary.